arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 The same goes to the delete operation.
 Most likely this logic will be distributed and copy-pasted across the client code.

-Another distinct feature is how easily `BookService` transformed from being stateless to being stateful.
-Essentially a pure `getBooks` produced `getBooksProgress` and `getBooksFailure` side-effects.
+Another distinct feature is how easily the `BookService` transformed from being stateless to be stateful.
+Essentially a pure `getBooks` produced `getBooksProgress` and `getBooksFailure` side effects.
 It is understandable — requirements have been changed, but the mistake is still there.
 The change in nature hadn’t been followed by the change in design.
 The burden of complications was transitioned to clients.